 False: The video system always checks that the HTTPS server has a valid certificate.

-Data is not sent to the server if the certificate validation fails.
+No communication with the server takes place if the certificate validation fails.

-True: The video system is allowed to skip the certificate validation process before sending data.
+True: The video system is allowed to skip the certificate validation process before communicating with the server.